 - Correlate the resulting anomalies with known mineral deposits.

-The TREK project covers a 24,000 km2 area in BC’s Central Interior Plateau from Anahim Lake in the north, east towards Burns Lake, Vanderhoof and Williams Lake.
-New Gold’s proposed 8.2 million-ounce Blackwater gold-silver mine is in the middle of the area, about 160 kilometres southwest of Prince George.
-In addition to large-scale airborne geophysical surveys and geological mapping, the TREK Project included an extensive till sampling program to provide regional-scale surficial geochemical data.
-View TREK project page.
+The TREK project covers a 28,000 km2 area in BC’s Central Interior Plateau from Anahim Lake in the southwest, north and east towards Burns Lake, Vanderhoof and Williams Lake.
+New Gold’s proposed 8.2 million-ounce Blackwater gold mine is located in the middle of the area, about 160 kilometres southwest of Prince George.
+See TREK project page for more information.

 How was the data collected?

 Basal till samples that were collected over the TREK Project area during 2013 and 2014 were archived by the British Columbia Geological Survey (BCGS) in Victoria, BC.
 The researchers obtained a fraction of 1,222 archived samples and extracted the clay-sized fraction for analysis.
 The samples were analyzed by aqua-regia digest and ICP-MS (inductively coupled plasma mass spectrometry) finish, following a wet clay-separation process.
 The geochemical results provided a valuable data layer to be used in conjunction with other regional data, and the results of the analysis were compared with the previously analyzed coarser fraction (less than 0.063 millimeters in size).